-The main structural elements of your building will usually be built using structurally Insulated Panels (SIPs).
+As an alternative to our insulated timber frame construction, the main structural elements of your garden room can be built using structurally Insulated Panels (SIPs).
 These are a combination of strong and durable wooden boarding (OSB), bonded in the manufacturing process to polyurethane insulating foam.
 There are different grades and qualities of SIP panels and ours are the same as those used in major building projects… being fully accredited by the BBA and welcomed by Building Control.
 SIP panels, when cut to size, properly jointed and expertly installed create one of the most highly efficient and robust structures presently available.
-They exceed all current building regulations for heat insulation, air-tightness and structural loadings as well as lowering time spent on site creating your garden room.
+They exceed all current building regulations for heat insulation, air-tightness and structural loadings

 The unseen and vital basis of your new garden room.
 We will recommend the optimum kind of foundation system to match your requirements.
 We will also take into account the ground conditions on site and the surroundings (such as trees and other buildings).
 The most commonly used systems are:

-Sedum roofs are popular on flat or slightly sloped roofs.
+An options is to use Sedum roofs which are popular on flat or slightly sloped roofs.
 They require a stronger roof structure to hold the additional weight.
 A lighter weight, slimmer alternative is the use of artificial grass, a softer appearance which reduces cost.

 Windows and Doors

 French casement, bi-fold, sliding glazed curtain walls are all excellent choices.
 As systems improve, we can offer less frame and more glass coupled with easier opening and improved security.
 Powder coated aluminium offers an increased range of colours.
 Large sections of walls can be replaced by glass panels to create beautiful designs.

 Power is usually brought to the garden from the main consumer unit in your existing house.
 Occasionally this will require modification to ensure conformity to strict building regulations to provide a safe, effective and certified system.